rajesh04jena/Competitor_Pricing_Assortment/README.md

 - Classify competitor SKUs into Fast-Moving and Slow-Moving categories to simplify assortment and new product introduction planning
 - **Output:**
 A dynamic liquidation pricing strategy aimed at efficiently offloading slow-moving and end-of-life SKUs.
 Recommender model will provide strategic bundling and tiered discounting mechanisms.
-Recommender model will also generate a robust, preventive out-of-stock planning framework for competitor fast-moving SKUs with high competitive demand
+Recommender model will also generate a robust, preventive out-of-stock planning framework for competitor fast-moving SKUs with high demand

 ### 4. NPI Planning (Track New Competitor SKUs & Competitor Demand Growth)
 **Data Points:** Listing date, review velocity, rating trajectory.